Tuition, Fees & Net Price Calculator

 Who Qualifies for Financial Aid?

 Even with Eastern's low tuition, qualifying for some type of financial aid to assist with college costs is easier than ever before.
-Whether it be a grant, a student loan, or scholarship, funds are available through federal, state and private sources. wishing to renew their funds beyond the first semester must maintain Standards of Progress Guidelines (specific guidelines are published on the back of all student award letters).
+Whether it be a grant, a student loan, or scholarship, funds are available through federal, state and private sources. wishing to renew their funds beyond the first semester must maintain Standards of Progress Guidelines.

 What Can Financial Aid Pay for?